Targum -- A Multilingual New Testament Translation Corpus: Corpus Analysis

-Given that the corpus contains numerous translations for each language, many of which are near-duplicates, we sought to quantify their similarity.
-To do this effectively at scale, we limited our analysis to the Gospel of Matthew and devised two comparison methods: semantic and lexical.
+Given that the corpus contains numerous translations for each language, including multiple copies of widely-distributed versions, we quantify their similarity across all New Testament books using two comparison methods: semantic and lexical.

-For the semantic comparison, we generated a single vector embedding for each chapter using the Qwen3-Embedding-0.6B model\footnote{\url{https://huggingface.co/Qwen/Qwen3-Embedding-0.6B}}, selected for its state-of-the-art multilingual performance and long-context capabilities \cite{qwen3embedding}.
-We then calculated the pairwise cosine similarity for each shared chapter between two translations and averaged the results to produce a final similarity score.
+For the semantic comparison, we use the chapter-level Qwen3-Embedding-8B vectors distributed with the corpus (§\ref{sec:corpus_structure}).
+For each pair of translations sharing a chapter, we compute the cosine similarity of their embeddings and average across all shared chapters to produce a final score.